jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 auto or manual), and the last one contains the current choice in the alternative (beware: it's a filename and thus might contain spaces).

-    --set-selections
+## --set-selections

-Read configuration of alternatives on standard  input in the format generated by --get-selections and reconfigure them accordingly (since version 1.15.0).
+Read configuration of alternatives on standard  input in the format generated by `--get-selections` and reconfigure them accordingly (since version 1.15.0).

-    --query name
+## --query name

-Display information about  the link group like --display does,  but in a machine parseable way (since version 1.15.0, see section QUERY FORMAT below).
+Display information about the link group like `--display` does, but in a machine parseable way (since version 1.15.0, see section QUERY FORMAT below).

-    --list name
+## --list name

 Display all targets of the link group.

-    --config name
+## --config name

 Show available alternatives for a link group and allow the user to interactively select which one to use.
 The link group is updated.

-    --help

-Show the usage message and exit.

-    --version

-Show the version and exit.
+##
 # Options

-       --altdir directory
+## --altdir directory

-              Specifies the alternatives directory, when this is to be differ‐ ent from the default.
+Specifies the  alternatives directory,  when this  is to  be different  from the default.

-       --admindir directory
+## --admindir directory

-              Specifies  the administrative directory, when this is to be dif‐ ferent from the default.
+Specifies the  administrative directory, when this  is to be different  from the default.

-       --log file
+## --log file

 Specifies the log file (since version 1.15.0), when this is to be different from the default (/var/log/alternatives.log).

-       --force
+## --force

 Allow replacing or dropping any real file that is installed where an alternative link has to be installed or removed.

-       --skip-auto
+## --skip-auto

 Skip  configuration prompt  for alternatives  which are  properly configured  in automatic mode.
-This option is only relevant with --config or --all.
+This option is only relevant with `--config` or `--all`.

-       --verbose
+## --verbose

 Generate more comments about what is being done.

-       --quiet
+## --quiet

 Don't generate any comments unless errors occur.

+##
 # Exit Status

        0      The requested action was successfully performed.